supapraisekb/supapraisekb/README.md

 - 👋 Hi, I’m @supapraisekb
-- 👀  Learning Software and application development
+- 👀  I'm interested in Software and applications development
 - 🌱 I’m currently learning Software Engineering at ALX_Africa
 - 💞️ I’m looking to collaborate on Web applications and commercial software development
 - 📫 How to reach me Twitter: @supapraise linkedin:  https://www.linkedin.com/in/praisee